 30th August 2016

-‘Two of Swindon’s bravest sons will be honoured on Thursday 8th Sept 2016 when the Swindon Heritage Team www.swindonheritage.com unveils not one but two commemorative blue plaques in the heart of the town.
+‘Two of Swindon’s bravest sons were honoured on Thursday 8th Sept 2016 when the Swindon Heritage Team www.swindonheritage.com unveiled not one but two commemorative Starr Brothers Blue Plaques in the heart of the town.

-Brothers Harold Starr and Norman ‘John’ Starr were born in the Central Hotel, Regent Street, Swindon.
+Brothers Harold Starr and Norman ‘John’ Starr entered this world in the Central Hotel, Regent Street, Swindon.
 The hotel was replaced with a cinema in the 1930s and today the Art Deco building houses the popular Weatherspoon’s pub, The Savoy.

 As soon as www.jdwetherspoon.com were approached about the idea of having blue plaques on The Savoy they immediately said yes and have been assisting with logistics ever since.

 Squadron Leader Harold Starr was born and raised in Swindon.
 He bailed out of his burning Hurricane during the Battle of Britain in 1940.
 But a Messerschmitt gunned him down as he floated down to earth in his parachute.
 His wife was carrying their unborn child.

 Harold Starr lies in Radnor St Cemetery in Swindon in a Commonwealth War Grave.
 He was 25 years old.